kyleko1234/myEasyLedger/rest_api/Documentation/Person/Contents/Update a Person.md

 Locale representing the language settings for the user.
 A list of valid locales is found [[Easy Ledger#Currently supported locales|here]].

 - **currentOrganizationId (optional`Long`)**<br/>
 The current organization that the user is viewing information or making edits for.
 This should be an organization that the user belongs to; otherwise any requests involving organizationId will likely return an unauthorized exception.
+The API does not validate this field!
 ___
 #### Returns
 Returns the HTTP 200 and the person object if update is successful.
 Returns HTTP 404 if specified id does not belong to an existing person.
 Returns HTTP 409 if a supplied email already belongs to another user, upon an attempt to update email or password fields to null, or upon an attempt to update a person’s id.